The effect of a finite time horizon in the durable good monopoly problem with atomic consumers

 Several questions arise from the work of \citet{bagnoli1989durable}.
 Does this phenomenon (of duropoly profits exceeding static monopoly profits) arise for more natural games where the number of consumers and the number of time periods is much larger than three?
 If so, how can we characterize the monopolist profit maximizing strategy?
 Finally, can we quantify {\em exactly} how much more profit a duropolist can obtain at equilibria in comparison to a static monopolist?

 Our main contributions is to answer those three questions.
-To achieve this, we first characterize, in Section \ref{sec:opt-cond}, a class of subgame perfect equilibria that satisfy the standard skimming property: high-value consumers buy before lower-valued consumers.\footnote{\citet{bagnoli1989durable} state that such a characterization would be extremely interesting.} We do this both in the complete information setting as well as a setting where market participants have limited information about other consumer valuations.
-Our main result, proven in Section \ref{sec:results}, is then that, at equilibria, duropoly profits are {\em at least} static monopoly profits but {\em at most} static monopoly profits plus the static monopoly price.
-In particular, duropoly profits are at most twice the static monopoly profits regardless of the number of consumers, their values, and the number of time periods.
+To achieve this, we first characterize, in Section \ref{sec:opt-cond}, a class of subgame perfect equilibria that satisfy the standard skimming property: high-value consumers buy before lower-valued consumers.\footnote{\citet{bagnoli1989durable} state that such a characterization would be extremely interesting.} Our main result, proven in Section \ref{sec:results}, is then that, at equilibria, duropoly profits are {\em approximately} equal to the static monopoly profits.
+Specifically we show that duropoly profits are at most the static monopoly profits plus the static monopoly price regardless of the number of consumers, their values, and the number of time periods.
+It follows from this result that duropoly profits are at most twice the static monopoly profits.
 We also prove that this factor two bound is tight: we construct a (infinite) family of examples where duropoly profits approach double the static monopoly profit as the number of consumers goes to infinity.
-This construction also gives tightness for the additive bound as the difference between the duropoly profits and the static monopoly price tends to the static monopoly price.
+This construction also gives tightness for the additive bound as the difference between the duropoly profits and the static monopoly profits tends to the static monopoly price.

 We believe that our main result sheds light into this classical problem in at least four ways.
 To begin, this is the first theoretical result that concurs with the practical experience that duropolists and static monopolists have comparable profitability.
 (Recall that previous theoretical works have suggested that the duropolist either has no monopoly power or has perfect price discriminatory power).